Why the Guardian?

 I. The Crucial Early Days (Till 2005)

 The year was 2003 and The Guardian newspaper, the 2nd smallest national daily broadsheet with just a little over 3 lakh readers is already making waves on the Internet.
-The paper’s online edition, Guardian Unlimited is the most successful site in the UK at the time, with the influx of 7.5 million visitors a month and 2 Million+ visits from the US.
+The paper’s online edition, Guardian Unlimited is the most successful site in the UK at the time, with an influx of 7.5 million visitors a month and 2 Million+ visits from the US.
 (Src)

 Back in the day, online newspapers were baffled about the potential of advertising on the Internet.
 That being said, you could count the number of online newspapers putting up paywalls every day.